-This Transmission Access Charges (TAC) Campaign webinar will expose how TAC in California are misapplied to local energy sources that do not use the transmission grid to deliver electricity, creating a massive market distortion that skews the market against local renewables and unloads unfair costs onto energy customers.
-In addition, the webinar will review how this TAC market distortion violates a key principle underlying efficient electricity marketplaces, how local renewables reduce the need for transmission investments, and the details on Senate Bill 692, a bill recently introduced by State Senator Ben Allen to correct this outdated, unfair, and inconsistent approach to allocating transmission costs.
+This Transmission Access Charges (TAC) Campaign webinar exposed how TAC in California are misapplied to local energy sources that do not use the transmission grid to deliver electricity, creating a massive market distortion that skews the market against local renewables and unloads unfair costs onto energy customers.
+In addition, the webinar reviewed how this TAC market distortion violates a key principle underlying efficient electricity marketplaces, how local renewables reduce the need for transmission investments, and the details on Senate Bill 692, a bill introduced in March 2017 by State Senator Ben Allen to correct this outdated, unfair, and inconsistent approach to allocating transmission costs.

 - Katie Ramsey, Staff Attorney, Clean Coalition